TrialAndErrror/TnEOS/README.md

 The bootstrap script will:
 1. Check your system
 2. Install required tools (gum, Nix, rsync)
+3. Install yay (AUR helper) if not present
-3. Launch the interactive installer
+4. Launch the interactive installer

 ### Interactive Setup